Ninjadini/njconsole/docs/GettingStarted.md

 - With mouse: Hold for 3 seconds at top left part of game screen.
 - With mouse: Tap 3 times at the top left corner of game screen.

-> All of the above can be customized in project settings > Ninjadini ⌨ Console
+All of the above can be customized in project settings > Ninjadini ⌨ Console
+There, you may also want to set up a passphrase prompt to deter unauthorized users from reaching the console by accident.